Comparison results for the $p$-torsional rigidity on convex domains: Examples and behaviour on some families of convex sets

 Thus, even for triangles, where explicit geometric formulas are available, $\overline Q_p$ remains confined to a fixed universal interval and does not distinguish between extremal shapes within the family. \end{remark}

-Taken together, the above examples clarify the geometric meaning of the comparison constant $\gamma_{D,p}$.
-The lower bound $Q_p(\Omega)\ge 1$ is sharp in a limiting case.
-It is attained in dimension $D=1$, while for $D\ge2$ it represents the infimum of $Q_p$ over convex domains and is approached, within the model families considered here, in the thin-domain regime (for instance, as $\kappa\to\infty$ for rectangles and orthotopes), where the domains collapse to one-dimensional configurations.
-On the other hand, within each fixed family, the largest values of $Q_p$ are attained by the most balanced geometries, that is for shapes with minimal aspect ratio (such as squares among rectangles and hypercubes among orthotopes, corresponding to $\kappa=2$) or equilateral triangles.
-In dimension $D=2$, these values coincide with the universal upper bound $Q_p(\Omega)<2$, while in higher dimensions they remain strictly below the general barrier $Q_p(\Omega)<D$.
-These examples show that $\gamma_{D,p}$ correctly captures the full range of geometric variation relevant to the comparison principle for $p$-torsional rigidity, even though the extremal values are not attained by a single fixed domain in dimensions $D\ge2$.
+{Taken together, these examples clarify the geometric meaning of $\gamma_{D,p}$.
+The lower bound $Q_p(\Omega)\ge1$ is attained in dimension $D=1$; for $D\ge2$ it is the infimum of $Q_p$ over convex domains, approached in some families, for instance as $\kappa\to\infty$ for rectangles and orthotopes, through collapse to one-dimensional configurations.
+Within a fixed family, larger values of $Q_p$ tend to occur for more balanced geometries of smaller aspect ratio.
+These family-wise values, however, do not in general reach the global supremum $\beta(p;D)=\gamma_{D,p}^{-1}$, which over $\PP^D$ is attained by balls; for $D=2,p=2$, $\beta(2;2)=\sqrt{8/3}\approx1.6329$.
+Thus $\gamma_{D,p}$ is governed by the ball, while $\alpha(p;D)=1$ is approached only through degenerating families.}

 In contrast, the scale-invariant quantity $\overline Q_p$ remains confined to universal dimensional intervals in all these examples.
 In particular, when degenerating families collapse to lower-dimensional sets, the inradius tends to zero and, by the geometric inequalities linking $\delta(\Omega)$ and $R_\Omega$, the average distance to the boundary vanishes as well.
 As a consequence, $\overline Q_p$ does not capture the extremal geometric behavior responsible for the sharpness of the comparison constants, even in settings where explicit formulas are available.